 Farranmacbride in Glencolumbkille has a huge central court, the largest known in Ireland.
 The largest concentrations of these monuments are found in Counties Mayo, Sligo and Donegal, and the largest and finest examples, the full central courts

-cairns are considered to be the oldest type of monument found in Ireland.
+Court cairns are considered to be the second oldest type of monument found in Ireland.

 passage monuments.
-Good examples of courts are found at Creeveykeel and Deerpark in Co Sligo, Rathlackan and the Ceide Fields in Co Mayo, and Farranmacbride and Cloghanmore in Co Donegal.
+Good examples of courts are found at Creeveykeel and Deerpark in County Sligo, Rathlackan and the Ceide Fields in County Mayo, and Farranmacbride and Cloghanmore in County Donegal.

 The great full court cairn at Cloghanmore near Glencolumbkille in County Donegal.
 This fine monument was restored by the Bord of Works